 - excellent chemical and corrosion resistance

-- decreased component count and cost using integrated design and injection moulding
+- fewer components and cost through integrated design and injection moulding

-- custom-designed to meet specifics of your application
+- custom-designs to meet specifics of your application

-- material combinations and blends cand be used to create one produst with different characteristics
+- material combinations and blends can be used to create one product with different characteristics

 What is a gear module?